Uruguay: small is beautiful

-It’s an important consumer of wine, too—which is really just another way of saying that the Uruguayans love to drink wine, and always have.
-The fermented grape finds its way into every social occasion, and in recent years, the quality of the local supply has grown better and more diverse than ever before.
+The country is an important consumer of wine, too—which is really just another way of saying that the Uruguayans love to drink wine and always have.
+The fermented grape finds its way into every social occasion, and, in recent years, the quality of the local supply has got better and more diverse than ever before.

-One of the ways in which Uruguayan wine has moved on is in the discovery and planting of new terroirs, and in the understanding of which grape varieties are best suited to grow where.
-Just a couple of decades ago, Uruguayan wine was dominated by one variety, Tannat, in one region, Canelones, near the capital Montevideo.
-But now, the potential of Tempranillo, Chardonnay, Cabernet Franc, Viognier, and Albariño is being realized from Salto in the northwest, to the cool-climate coastal hotspot of Maldonaldo in the south, to the Montevideo region close to the capital city.
+One of the ways in which Uruguayan wine has moved on is in the discovery and planting of new terroirs, and an understanding of which grape varieties are best suited to grow in them.
+Whereas just a couple of decades ago, Uruguayan wine was dominated by one variety, Tannat, in one region, Canelones, near the capital Montevideo, the potential of Tempranillo, Chardonnay, Cabernet Franc, Viognier, and Albariño is being realized from Salto in the northwest, to the cool-climate coastal hotspot of Maldonado in the south and the Montevideo region right by the capital city.

-The next stop is Canelones, a region of gently rolling hills just 35 minutes north of Montevideo that plays host to most of Uruguay’s best-known and longest-established producers.
-A tour of the Pizzorno family’s facilities includes a tapas lunch, while relative newcomer Artesana Winery is a good place to sample some of Uruguay’s legendary beef alongside a vinous specialty that is unusual for Uruguay—Zinfandel (www.pizzornowines.com; www.artesanawinery.com).
+Next stop is Canelones, a region of gently rolling hills just 45 minutes north of Montevideo that plays host to most of Uruguay’s best-known and longest-established producers: a tour of the Pizzorno Family facilities includes a tapas lunch, while relative newcomer Artesana Winery is a good place to sample some of Uruguay’s legendary beef (all of which is certified organic) alongside a vinous specialism that is unusual for Uruguay, Zinfandel.

-The fabulous beaches, boutique hotels, and restaurants of Punta del Este make it one of South America’s most in-demand holiday locations.
-The Playa Vik José Ignacio, a modernist private retreat right on the beach in the village of Faró José Ignacio, makes a luxurious base for an exploration of Uruguay’s most fashionable wine region, Maldonaldo (www.playavik.com).
-Bodega Garzón is now the prime mover here, a 4,000ha (9,900-acre) property at the top of a gorge, with rolling terraces devoted to olive oil and vines plus a 120-seat restaurant.
-Options for tours include a balloon ride over the estate, a Uruguayan barbecue experience, and even participation in the olive-oil harvest—all accompanied by delicious cool-climate wines, including some of the best Albariño outside Galicia.
+The fabulous beaches, boutique hotels, and restaurants of Punta del Este and surroundings make it one of South America’s most in-demand holiday locations.
+The Playa Vik José Ignacio, a modernist private retreat right on the beach in the eponymous village, makes a luxurious base for an exploration of Uruguay’s most fashionable wine region: Maldonado.
+Bodega Garzón is the prime mover here, with a 4,000ha (10,000 acre) property at the top of a gorge, with rolling terraces devoted to olive oil and wine, and a 120-seat restaurant.
+Options for tours include a balloon ride over the estate, a Uruguayan barbecue experience, and participation in the olive oil harvest.
+All accompanied by cool-climate wines including some of the best Albariño outside Galicia.

-A Tuscan-inspired guesthouse in the hills of Canelones wine country, with fine views and a well-regarded restaurant, plus activities such as wine tastings and tours and horse-riding.
+A Tuscan-inspired guesthouse in the rolling hills of Canelones wine country, with fine views and a well-regarded restaurant, and activities such as wine tastings and tours and horse-riding.

-Chef Alejandro Marales’s beachside restaurant in trendy seaside José Ignacio is highly regarded for its grilled meat, seafood, sushi, and excellent wine list.
+Chef Alejandro Marales beachside restaurant in trendy seaside village José Ignacio, highly regarded for its grilled meat, seafood, sushi and excellent wine list.

 For more restaurants with award-winning wine lists click here.

-Argentinian billionaire Alejandro Bulgheroni’s vast project in the fashionable Maldonaldo region near Punta del Este has a diverse range of tours, tastings, and foodie experiences on offer.
+Argentine billionaire Alejandro Bulgheroni’s vast project in the fashionable Maldonado region near Punta del Este has a broad range of tours, tastings, and foodie experiences on offer.

-A visit to the Ballena vineyards, planted on a rocky slope in the Sierra de la Balllena, just 9 miles (14km) from the Pacific coast and the resort of Punta del Este, gives visitors the chance to appreciate both artisanal production and magnificent views.
+Planted on a rocky slope in the Sierra de la Ballena, 14km (9 miles) from the Pacific coast and the resort of Punta del Este, a visit to Ballena brings artisanal production and magnificent views.

-Located where the Río del Plata estuary meets the Atlantic, this family-owned boutique winery’s proud Italian roots are fully on display in the kitchen, a natural end-point for a tour and tasting.
+Located where the Río de la Plata estuary meets the Atlantic, this family-owned boutique winery’s proud Italian roots are fully on display in the winery kitchen, a natural end point for a tour and tasting.

-Uruguay’s largest winery is a national monument, and its historic buildings— including some built by the indigenous Guaraní peoples centuries ago—and 200ha (500 acres) of natural park and vineyards are a deservedly popular attraction.
+Uruguay’s largest winery is a National Monument, and its historic buildings— including some built by Guaraní indigenous people centuries ago—and 200ha (494 acres) of natural parkland and vineyards are a deservedly popular attraction.